 When planning your itinerary, make sure you figure in factors like time zones (and daylight savings!), and currency.
 And if you don’t want to take the risk of paying for flights and accommodations before you get your visa, check which airlines hold refundable confirmations for flights (major airlines usually have a 24-hour rule), and some accommodation booking sites like Booking.com have refundable and pay-when-you-stay deals.

 Pro tip: Schengen states normally don’t issue multiple entry visas to first-time applicants.
 This isn’t always the case but say you’re doing a UK-EU trip, it’s safer to design your itinerary in a way that doesn’t require more than one entry to the EU.

 The application process varies depending on the country you’re planning to visit.
 Most, if not all, embassies will require personal appearance, some will do an interview (like the US embassy), while some (like the UK and French embassies) will only require you to appear to take your biometric data and submit your documents.

-In cases that don’t require an interview, they’ll usually require a cover letter where you talk about why you want to visit and other details of your trip (say you’re visiting friends or relatives).
-This sounds obvious but make sure you don’t forget to say why you want to go (and maybe go as far as justify how the trip will impact you as a person) — they can refuse your application if they find that there isn’t enough information to justify the purpose of your visit.
+In cases that don’t require an interview, they’ll usually require a cover letter where you talk about why you want to visit and other details of your trip (e.g. if you’re visiting friends or relatives).
+This sounds obvious but make sure you don’t forget to say why you want to go (and maybe even go as far as justify how the trip will impact you as a person).
+They can refuse your application if they find that there isn’t enough information to justify the purpose of your visit.

 Pro tip: For safety purposes, make sure you have multiple copies of your documents, including the data page of your passport.
-Also, the earlier you apply — and this is usually up to three months before your intended date of departure — the better.
+Also, the earlier you apply — which is usually up to three months before your intended date of departure — the better.